 Remember to use a primer if you’re painting over a different color, painting from dark to light, or if the old paint is a different base than your new one.
 In other words, if your old paint is oil-based, but your new one is water-based, use a primer.
 When in doubt, prime it out.

 Add some color to your trims

 Along the same vein, repainting your home’s exterior trims can make your patio home the talk of the neighborhood.
+DIY Network suggests choosing a color that matches or is similar to other homes around you.
 Most trims are painted white because it’s a versatile color that complements most siding paints, but you can go for any color that matches your home.

 A darker shade for your trim might contrast well if it’s in a similar color.
 For instance, a dark green trim pairs well with light green siding.
 You can also coordinate your trim with your freshly painted front door.
 This way, you can even save your leftover paint to prevent waste.

 While you may not have much room for trees, shrubs, and the whole shebang, you can maximize your front space by investing in plants.
 Use lots of them — or as much as you can fit by your entrance.
 Consider large planters with fig leaf trees or palms surrounded by smaller pots with flowering plants.
 Symmetry can make your entrance more dramatic and pleasing to the eye.
 Since your front area will get a lot of shade throughout the day, consider plants that thrive in these conditions.
 Some ideas include ferns, hydrangeas, and begonias for color.
 SFGate says, “Symmetrical landscapes can look static, so vary the design just a little by introducing a small element to one side of the yard.”